haplo/blog.fidelramos.net/src/content/software/2023-06-20_automating_python_code_quality.md

 # Conclusion

-I first gave a short introduction to code quality and why it's important for software projects.
+I first gave a short generic introduction to code quality and why it's important for software projects.

-Then I present ready-to-use configurations for my tools of choice for Python programming, and instructions on how to automate the necessary checks to maximize developer productivity and happiness.
+Then I presented ready-to-use configurations using my tools of choice for Python programming, and instructions on how to automate the necessary checks to maximize developer productivity and happiness.

 > **Need a Python expert?**
 >